rolancon/confetti/README.md

     key1 = value1
     key2 = value2

-The combinations of pairs constitutes a set and is called a tuple.
+The combinations of pairs constitutes a set and is called a record.

 ### Global and local values